 peppermint bark broken up on a marble tray with crushed candy canes on top

 This Marbled Peppermint Bark is made with a combination of rich dark chocolate swirled with white chocolate and topped off with crushed candy canes.
 It’s made with three simple ingredients and is one of the easiest recipes to make for the holidays.
-I love making a batch of this peppermint bark and to give out little homemade gifts around the holidays.
+I love making a batch of this peppermint bark to wrap up and give out as little gifts around the holidays.

 • Fun for kids.
 Want to make a fun dessert with your kids?
 Try making this peppermint bark!
 It’s fun for the whole family.